Voice Privacy from an Attribute-based Perspective: Results of Analysis and Attack

-The percentage of unique speakers ($k=1$) is less when speakers are represented by inferred attributes (31.9\%) rather than ground truth attributes (38.9\%) and the median $k$ rises by one (from 2 to 3), reflecting a modest improvement in privacy.
-However, considering $k=5$, which we take to be our threshold of acceptable protection, the percentage of speakers with $k<5$ rises, indicating that there are actually less speakers with an acceptably large group of identical speakers when speakers are represented by inferred attributes as opposed to by ground truth attributes.
+Table~\ref{tab:kanon_speaker} summarizes the results of the evaluation at speaker level.
+The percentage of unique speakers ($k=1$) is lower when speakers are represented by inferred attributes (31.9\%) rather than ground truth attributes (38.9\%) and the median $k$ rises by one (from 2 to 3), reflecting a modest improvement in privacy.
+However, considering $k=5$, which we take to be our threshold of acceptable protection, the percentage of speakers with $k<5$ rises, indicating that there are actually fewer speakers with an acceptably large group of identical speakers when speakers are represented by inferred attributes as opposed to by ground truth attributes.
 Considering $k<10$ the drop is even higher.
-We interpret these results to demonstrate that the noise introduced by inference leads to less very small groups of identical speakers (including less unique speakers), but also less larger groups of speakers.
+We interpret these results to demonstrate that the noise introduced by inference leads to fewer very small groups of identical speakers (including fewer unique speakers), but also less larger groups of speakers.
 In short, we do not see the errors introduced by attribute inference making a straightforward contribution to improving speaker privacy, as measured by uniqueness.